Gravitational radiations from periodic orbits around Einstein-\AE{}ther black holes: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Key Research and Development Program of China under Grant No. 2020YFC2201503, the National Natural Science Foundation of China under Grants No. 12275238, the Zhejiang Provincial Natural Science Foundation of China under Grants No. LR21A050001 and No. LY20A050002.
+We appreciate the helpful discussions with Dr. Xiao Zhi, Bo-Yang Zhang, and Yuan-Zhu Wang.
+This work is supported by the National Key Research and Development Program of China under Grant No. 2020YFC2201503, the National Natural Science Foundation of China under Grants No. 12275238, and the Zhejiang Provincial Natural Science Foundation of China under Grants No. LR21A050001 and No. LY20A050002.